SomeMoosery/compendium/Architecture/README.md

 **Time Series Database:** database optimized for tracking & persisting time-series data

 **Wide Column Database:** database optimized for storing tables with upwards of billions of columns

+**Cache invalidation:** When dynamic data (like a TTL) that's stored in the cache expires and is purged and new data is updated in its place

 ## Resources:
 [Introducing WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/)